arcus/education_modules/elements_of_maps/elements_of_maps.md

 <div class = "warning">
+<b style="color: rgb(var(--color-highlight));">Warning!</b><br>

 Not everyone can distinguish colors.
-While colors can be a powerful tool, if colors are the only way your are distinguishing features on your map, those features will be invisible to some of your audience.
+While colors can be a powerful tool, if colors are the only way you are distinguishing features on your map, those features will be invisible to some of your audience.

 </div>